IndigiQueer Firekeepers

 • Referrals to other services

-This is a collective of 2SLGBTQIA+ identified counsellors offering sex-positive, affirming and competent virtual counselling across Canada (Turtle Island).
+This collective of 2SLGBTQIA+ identified counselors offers sex-positive, affirming, and competent virtual counseling across Canada (Turtle Island).

 Check out their Community Access Fund as they have a number of fully funded programs offering no-cost therapy services.